sky150/GeoPlant/README.md

 ---

 ### Step 6: Upload Plant Data
-Now we run the Python script to clean the Kaggle CSV and put it in the database.
+Now we run the Python script to clean the EcoCrop CSV and put it in the database.

 ```bash
 docker exec -it geoplant_app python clean_and_upload.py